 The area of the crater is huuuuuge – it is over 8,000 square kilometers!

 Funny enough, we saw a huge elephant crossing our road literally 30 seconds into the park.
 It felt like we were in Jurassic Park, really!

 Our guide told us that it is hard to spot leopards in Ngorongroro, but easy to see elephants, buffalos and lions.
-We saw one leopard the road very quickly in front of our jeep and our guide was shocked because he said he hadn’t see them there for over 3 years!
+We saw one leopard cross the road very quickly in front of our jeep and our guide was shocked because he said he hadn’t seen any there for over 3 years!

 The whole area is extremely pretty!
 We saw so many animals that day!
-Elephants (many!), zebras and buffalos (many!), hippos, hyenas, lions and rhinos (from afar).
+Elephants (many!), zebras, buffalos (many!), hippos, hyenas, lions and rhinos (from afar).
 There were many Masaai people in the park, too, because they actually live there and we could see their schools and houses.